ngDocumentor/ngDocumentor/src/assets/mddocs/landing.md

 * The value option `text` for `type` key disables landing page and allows a markdown file enabled home page.

+* The second is the `url` key.
+The naming of the url is the filename without the extension.
+Eg: `FILENAME.md` will have url `/FILENAME`

 * Second definition variation that enables landing page but shows a text highlighter with blocks of links